marsyaaaaal/RoadDetection/readme.md

 python road.py -i data/road.jpg
 ```

-## Best for road images that aren't noisy (clean version of road) and lesser road details, since it relies on pixe-based extraction
+## Best for road images that aren't noisy (clean version of road) and lesser road details, since it relies on pixel-based extraction